ioChris/AHoJ/README.md

 python apoholo.py --query '1a73 A ZN 201'
 ~~~

-The application will fetch the structure 1a73, get chain A, and look for zinc+2 (ZN) ligand in position 201 of the sequence to verify the input argument.
+The application will fetch the structure 1a73, get chain A, and look for zinc+2 (ZN) ligand in position 201 of the sequence to validate the input.
 If ZN is found in chain A and position 201 of 1a73 (1a73A), it will retrieve all other known chains that belong to the same protein with 1a73A,
 it will align them with 1a73A and look for ZN (and also other ligands) at the superimposed binding site of ZN in 1a73A.
 If it finds protein chains with ZN,
 it will list them as HOLO, if the superimposed site is empty of ligands, the chain will be listed as APO.